surniaulula/wpsso/readme.txt

 = 5.3.0-dev.5 =

-(2019/07/15) Added new status messages for the option field character count.
+(2019/07/15) Added support for the Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin.
 Optimized the saving of settings by having the browser exclude unchanged options from the $_POST.
+The WooCommerce integration module now reads variation meta to handle variation custom fields.

 = 5.2.0 =